interfect/bbfs/README.md

 # BBFS
 BBFS is a filesystem specification and implementation for virtual computers.

-The targeted computers are DCPU-based systems running [BBOS](https://github.com/MadMockers/BareBonesOS).
+The targeted computers are DCPU-based systems running [BBOS](https://github.com/MadMockers/BareBonesOS), and having either M35FD floppy drives or M525HD hard disks.

 # About BBFS

 BBFS stands for "Bootable Bfs512 File System".
-The filesystem is a more-or-less straight reimplementation of [bfs512](https://github.com/Blecki/DCPUB/blob/master/Binaries/bfs512.dc) from the [DCPUB project](https://github.com/Blecki/DCPUB), but with all the filesystem tables shifted down on the disk by one sector, to make room for a bootloader at sector 0.
+The filesystem is a more-or-less straight reimplementation of [bfs512](https://github.com/Blecki/DCPUB/blob/master/Binaries/techcompliant/bfs512.b) from the [DCPUB project](https://github.com/Blecki/DCPUB).
+Originally it differed from bfs512 by supporting a boot sector at sector 0; however, bfs512 added a boot sector and now the two implementations are compatible on M35FD disks.

+# DC-DOS Shell

+This repository contains a simple shell, in `shell.asm`, which supports formatting BBFS volumes and creating, deleting, and accessing files on them.
+The shell can load and execute a file, allowing you to keep your programs as files on disk and run them on demand.

+Executables are stored in `.IMG` files, which are loaded at address 0 and executed from there.
+On execution, the A register holds the BBOS drive number from which the program was loaded, as it does when BBOS loads a bootloader or when the bootloader loads `BOOT.IMG`.
+The stack is preserved, so if the loaded program does not corrupt the shell's code (which lives at 0xA000 and above), it can `SET PC, POP` to return control back to the shell.

+This binary foirmat has been designed for maximum compatibility; it can load programs which don't know anything about the shell, BBFS, or even BBOS, as long as they are designed to execute from address 0 (and as long as they can re-map VRAM from where BBOS keeps it, if applicable).
+Unfortunately, it does not yet support command-line argument passing.

 # Bootloaders